AR-FORUM/AR-FORUM.github.io/blog_src/_posts/2025-10-17-dont-just-train-for-performance.markdown

 <figure>
 <img src="/assets/images/overtraining/overtraining-olmo.png" alt="Overtraining effects across the OLMo-1B training trajectory">
 <figcaption>Figure 2.
-Overtraining vs. adaptability along the OLMo-1B trajectory.</figcaption>
+Overtraining vs. adaptability along the OLMo-1B trajectory. <em>Left</em>: General capability of the base model increases monotonically. <em>Center</em>: General capability of the post-trained model eventually degrades with overtraining. <em>Right</em> Task-specific capability of the post-trained model eventually degrades with overtraining.</figcaption>
 </figure>

 Ideally, all three improve with more pre-training.
 In practice, early checkpoints improve on both instruction following and general capabilities, but beyond a point (≈2.3T tokens in our narrative) both *decline*, despite the base model's pre-training loss still improving (Figure 2).
 We call this *catastrophic overtraining*.